arbor-sim/arbor/doc/concepts/interconnectivity.rst

 .. label:: (distance-lt dist:real)

-    All connections, where the distance between source and destination is less than the given value in micro meter.
+    All connections, where the distance between source and target is less than the given value in micro meter.

 .. label:: (distance-gt dist:real)

-    All connections, where the distance between source and destination is greater than the given value in micro meter.
+    All connections, where the distance between source and target is greater than the given value in micro meter.

 .. _interconnectivity-value-expressions: